 - Informs employees that the Company will not allow retaliation for reports made in good faith.

 Directors should communicate any suspected violations of this Code promptly to the Chairman of the Audit Committee.
-Violations will be investigated by the board or by persons designated by the board, and appropriate action will be taken in the event of any violations of the Code.
+Violations will be investigated by the Board of Directors or by persons designated by the Board, and appropriate action will be taken in the event of any violations of the Code.

 WAIVER OF CODE OF BUSINESS CONDUCT AND ETHICS

-Any waiver of this Code may be made only by the Board of Directors and must be promptly disclosed to the Companies shareholders.
+Any waiver of this Code may be made only by the Board of Directors or a Committee of the Board and must be promptly disclosed to the Company’s shareholders.

-1 New York Stock Exchange Rule 303A(2)(b) defines immediate family to include a persons spouse, parents, children, siblings, mothers-in-law and fathers-in-law, sons and daughters-in-law, brothers and sisters-in-law, and anyone (other than employees) who share such persons home.
+1 New York Stock Exchange Rule 303A(2)(b) defines immediate family to include a persons spouse, parents, children, siblings, mothers- and fathers-in-law, sons and daughters-in-law, brothers and sisters-in-law, and anyone (other than domestic employees) who share such persons home.